Clinical Medical Assistant Undergraduate Certification Program

 Online CCMA Learning Platform: Prepares

-students for national CCMA certification exams.
+students for national CCMA Undergraduate Certification exams.
 Checkpoint Questions and student CD exercises

 correlated to the Learning Outcomes make the learning process interactive and promote increased